 Here is a look at our cleaning schedule:

-**I realized later that I forgot to add a variety of chores in the “help wanted” section, such as empty garbage and recycling, sweep porch and decks (we have two), and clean out the fridge and I also neglected to add load and unload the dishwasher in the daily section (I just wrote them in later).
+**I realized later that I forgot to add some other chores in the “help wanted” section, such as empty garbage and recycling, sweep porch and decks (we have two), and clean out the fridge and I also neglected to add load and unload the dishwasher in the daily section (I just wrote them in later).

 Our Monday has a more detailed list of cleaning jobs because that is my husband’s day off so we can get more done when he’s there to help and also to supervise ;) You’ll probably have one day of the week that you can pack a little more full too!